wachin/quadre/README.md

 This is great for cache folders, distribution/build folders and files, and those package manager folders like `node_modules` and `bower_components`.

-This is an updated version of Glenn Ruehle's now defunkt plugin - [exclude-folders](https://github.com/gruehle/exclude-folders).
+This is a rewritten version of Jon Wolfe's extension - [file-tree-exclude](https://github.com/JonathanWolfe/file-tree-exclude).

 Install
 ---------------